gamblevore/speedie/README.md

 # Power Features #
+* Has an awesome nil-checker and type-safety system!
+Write safe code while having an easy time of doing it!
 * Generally runs faster than most other languages.
 Even basic things like reading/writing to files runs faster than the "obvious" way to do it in C++.
 (Not because C++ is slow, but because the fast way to read files in C++, requires you to avoid FILE*/ifstreams/fread and do everything using low-level Unix APIs.)
 * Doesn't infantilise you like Javascript or java does.
 Allows you to mess around with pointers or structs if you need... although its usually a buggier approach.
 * Integrates with C easily, so you can call C-library functions easily, if you need to, with no overhead.